entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 1.

 > - The coding of *Yipetalichthys* is 1.
-The coding of *Quasipetalichthys haikouensis*, *Eurycaraspis incilis*, *Quasipetalichthys haikouensis* should be revised from ? to 1.
+The coding of *Eurycaraspis incilis*, *Quasipetalichthys haikouensis* should be revised from ? to 1.

 528. 4 carotid foramina in parasphenoid: (0) absent; (1) present.